Skip to main content

 result.thread.add_message(message2)

-final_result = await agent.go(result.thread)
+final_result = await agent.run(result.thread)

 # Agent knows we're talking about FastAPI